valermor/pages/README.rst

         def values(self):
             return [i.text for i in self.locate().find_elements_by_xpath('./td')]

-TableRow extends UIComponent and defines methods for accessing element in the row.
-This way we have split the problem into smaller ones and written very little amount code.
+TableRow extends UIComponent and defines methods to access elements in the row.
+The main problem has been split into smaller ones, and we have written a very little amount of code.

 Finally, we can define the SamplePage.